shanedg/trshcmpct/README.md

 ## Type Check

 > This project compiles TypeScript with Babel, not the TypeScript compiler.
+For additional context, see the [note on choice of ESLint parser](##A-Note-on-Choice-of-ESLint-Parser) above.

 Run `tsc` against the project's TS files to catch type errors.

 ```bash
 npm run type-check
 ```

-For context, see notes on [linting](##lint) above.

-Babel discards all type information during transpilation but supports a wider range of syntax than the TypeScript compiler.
-Hence, this separate command.

 ## TODO